The Lotus Womb Performance Pod

 Hannah Atallah loves creating visual art, especially in community.
 Community-taught, self-taught and you-tube-taught, Hannah’s work draws on her/their intuition, Palestinian, Lebanese and Irish cultural heritage and the daily inspiration of the DMV.

-Sanam Emami is a space alchemist.
-Her art dives into all the variables that nurture our ability to receive art.
-She is the head creatrix/creative director of The Omi Collective, where she encourages ALL art lovers and artists from as far as the mind’s eye can reach.
+Sanam Emami is multi disciplinary artist with a focus on all variables that create space and nurture our receptivity of healing potential of art.
+She is the head creatrix of The Omi Collective, where she encourages ALL art lovers and artists from as far as the mind’s eye can reach.
 She aspires to strengthen the bond between all by communing artfully and welcoming as much cray cray an artist or art lover can bring.